Missing June 7, 1962 from Bloomfield, Pittsburgh, Allegheny County

 The Allegheny County Assessment website says that building information is unavailable, including the year it was built.
 The complex on the site today has apartments - now called Boulevard Apartments, a pizza restaurant, a bar and a sign for a now-defunct foreign car service business.
 Those businesses aren't so different from those that occupied the property 50 or 60 years ago.
 The building is old, but is it the Martinique?

 The old image of Baum Blvd map is no longer available online, but check it out next to current Google Maps and Google Earth images.
 Same outline, same archway at the front, same pass through/tunnel front to back.
 Boulevard Apartments is not a "new" building.
-Would be interesting to know what is behind Joga's sign.
+It would be interesting to know what is behind Joga's sign.
 Does it say "Martinique"?
 This site's owner called Joga's one day and asked if they knew what was behind the sign.
 The person I spoke with had no idea and had never heard of Mary Ann Verdecchia or Marcella Krulce.

 Click on images for larger views.